dependabot/dependabot-script/README.md

 docker run --rm -v "$(pwd):/home/dependabot/dependabot-script" -w /home/dependabot/dependabot-script -e ENV_VARIABLE=value dependabot/dependabot-core bundle exec ruby ./generic-update-script.rb
 ```
 ### GitHub Actions Standalone
-The easiest and most common way to run DependaBot on GitHub is using the built-in
+The easiest and most common way to run Dependabot on GitHub is using the built-in
-DependaBot service as described [here](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions).
+Dependabot service as described [here](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions).
 This is recommended for most users.

-However, sometimes you may need to run DependaBot manually either for testing, or to enable features/plugins that are
+However, sometimes you may need to run Dependabot manually either for testing, or to enable features/plugins that are
-not currently available in DependaBot.
+not currently available in Dependabot.
 This is relatively straight-forward to achieve with a shell-based GitHub action.

   * In your GitHub repository, create a directory `.github/workflows` if it doesn't already exist.
   * Copy [manual-github-actions.yaml](./manual-github-actions.yaml) into that directory.